-The drought of 1976-1977, affected an area stretching from north to south across the state.
+Vilas County was one of 64 counties that were included in a Presidential Emergency Declaration for the drought of 1976-1977.
 Stream flow measuring stations recorded recurrence intervals from 10 to 30 years.
 Numerous private and municipal wells went dry due to the lowered groundwater tables and agricultural losses during this drought were set at \$624 million.
-Vilas County was one of 64 counties that were declared federal drought areas and deemed eligible for assistance under the Disaster Relief Act.
 Federal monies totaled only 19% of losses attributed to the drought.